xxlya/COS598D_Assignment2/README.md

 $ python main.py --pretrained models/LeNet_5.best.pth.tar --evaluate
 ```

+##TO DO
-## Please fill the resutls table
+### 1. Please fill the resutls table
 | Dataset  | Network                  | Accuracy                    | Accuracy of floating-point |
 |----------|:-------------------------|:----------------------------|:---------------------------|
 | MNIST    | LeNet-5                  |                      |                   |

-## Please show how the variations on number of channels and filter size will affect speedup.
+### 2. Please show how the variations on number of channels and filter size will affect speedup.
 Please refer to Fig.4(b-c) in the original paper.

 ## Notes